Total TimePrep: 10 min. Bake: 25 min.

 - 1 tube (11 ounces) refrigerated crusty French loaf

-- 3/4 to 1 cup shredded mozzarella cheese
+- 3/4 cup shredded part-skim mozzarella cheese

-- 3/4 to 1 cup shredded cheddar cheese
+- 3/4 cup shredded cheddar cheese

 - 1/4 pound each thinly sliced deli salami and ham